xMartin/php-introduction/06_builtin_functions_and_classes.md

 echo mb_subtsr($str, 0, 1, "utf-8"); //echoes "ä" correctly with "utf-8" as encoding argument
 ```

-When using string functions with input that potentially has Unicode characters in it, always use the `mb_` version of it, if there is one, and by default, you should use "utf-8" as your encoding throughout your application to avoid any issues cause by not matching encodings.
-If you have to receive or send data to external systems in ad different encoding, convert the encoding right at the edges of your application and keep everything as UTF-8 internally.
+When using string functions with input that potentially has Unicode characters in it, always use the `mb_` version of it, if there is one, and by default, you should use "utf-8" as your encoding throughout your application to avoid any issues caused by not matching encodings.
+If you have to receive or send data to external systems in different encodings, convert the encoding right at the edges of your application and keep everything as UTF-8 internally.

 The `mb_` string functions are provided by a PHP extension called "mbstring", it is usually installed by default.